pvdrz/pijama/notes.md

 #### Call

-For this last instruction we will use the near call instruction `CALL r/m64` which has the opcode `FF /2` and encodes its operand in the `rm` field.
+For this last instruction we will use the near call instruction `CALL r/m64` which encodes its operand in the `rm` field.

 We test it in the same way as the other instructions:
 ```objdump
 Disassembly of section .text: